tacree-bwba/odot-docs/btrs-docs.md

 ### Temporality

 Unlike traditional BTRS based data, all data provided by the API has a temporal component to it identified by the data&#39;s Perp Year.
 Perp Year identifies the year from which the data is being published, and is usually 1 year less than the current calendar year.
-For example, the perp year 2018 represents the version of the roadway inventory that was published and to which all data as of 1/12019 is collected against.
-A concrete example of this would be 2019 Pavement Condition Data (PCR) which is collected and published against the 2018 perp year LRS.
+For example, the perp year 2018 represents the version of the roadway inventory that was published and to which all data as of 1/1/2019 is collected against.
+A concrete example of this would be 2019 Pavement Condition Data (PCR) which is collected and published against the 2018 Perp Year LRS.

 ### LRM Type